Italian submarine Enrico Tazzoli (1935): Construction and career

 Enrico Tazzoli, named after Enrico Tazzoli, was laid down by Odero-Terni-Orlando at their Muggiano, La Spezia shipyard in 1932, launched on 14 October 1935 and completed the following year.
 During the Spanish Civil War, she unsuccessfully attacked a Republican destroyer off Cartagena with four torpedoes on 27 December.
 During her patrol off Cartagena on 13–27 January 1937, the submarine missed a ship with two torpedoes.

 Italy's entry into World War II in June 1940 found Tazzoli in operations in the western Mediterranean.
 In October she was assigned to BETASOM, the Regia Marina's task force in the Atlantic campaign.
 In December Tazzoli operated off the British Isles in company with five other Italian boats, but saw little success.

 Operations during the autumn and winter of 1940 showed the Italian vessels were ill-suited to conditions in the North Atlantic, so the spring 1941 saw a change in strategy by Admiral Donitz, the German U-boat Commander (BdU).
 The BETASOM boats were assigned to long-distance patrols into the mid and south Atlantic, in a bid to spread the commerce war further afield.
 During this period Tazzoli was commanded by Carlo Fecia di Cossato, one of Italy's foremost naval officers.
-Tazzolis next patrols, to the Azores in the spring and to West Africa in the summer were more successful, claiming three victims in each case.
+Tazzolis next patrols, to the Azores in the spring and to West Africa in the summer, were more successful, claiming three victims in each case.

 In December 1941 Tazzoli was involved in the rescue of the crews from the German commerce raider Atlantis and the supply ship Python, both sunk by British cruisers in the South Atlantic.
-With her sister ships Calvi and Finzi she brought home over 200 survivors, a journey of several thousand miles and regarded as an epic of maritime rescue.
+With her sister ships Calvi and Finzi, she brought home over 200 survivors from the Cape Verde islands to St. Nazaire, France, this regarded as an epic of maritime rescue.

 In February 1942 Tazzoli made her most successful raiding patrol, to the Caribbean as part of Operation Neuland.
 Over a two-month period she sank six Allied merchant ships.
 In summer she returned to the Caribbean, but in nearly three months found only two victims.
 At the end of the year Tazzoli operated off the coast of Brazil, claiming four more victims.

 In March 1943 Tazzoli was handed over for conversion to a submarine transport, for blockade-running to the Far East, and her commander received a new posting.